In this post, I will share with you 11 smart ways to grow your YouTube audience in 2018.

-Take a look at mine to get some idea of what to write in yours, it’s not the most inspiring I know, but it will give you an idea of what to come up with for your own channel bio.
+Take a look at mine to get some idea of what to write for yours, it’s not the most inspiring I know, but it will give you an idea of what to come up with for your own channel bio.

 Tip #3: Use branded thumbnails in your videos

-As well as customizing your channel art, bio and everything else, don’t forget to add some cool customized thumbnails to your videos.
+As well as customizing your channel art, writing a bio and everything else, don’t forget to add some cool customized thumbnails to your videos.

-- Use high quality, high-resolution images.
-You want your thumbnails to appear as crisp as possible, regardless of what size format your videos are being viewed on.
+- Use high-quality, high-resolution images.
+You want your thumbnails to appear as crisp as possible, regardless of what screen size format your videos are being viewed on.